symbol/symbol-docs/source/concepts/metadata.rst

     Validating metadata to restrict performing an off-chain action

-The HR department of the SneakersCompany uses the Catapult for **access management** of sensitive work resources.
+The HR department of the SneakersCompany uses the |codename| for **access management** of sensitive work resources.
 Each account is tagged with the metadata that regulates its access to the company apps suite.

 When a new employee, Carol, is hired, the HR department creates a new work account for her.
 For security reasons, HR sets the metadata of the account to ``{company, ACCESS, 9-18}``.

 Each time Carol attempts to access the company apps suite, the company app validates that Carol has permission and that the time falls under *9:00-18:00* before granting her admission.